Teacher's Guide: Event Objects Notes

 keybinding functions is identical.
 The differences between the functions owe to the differences between the underlying keyboard events.

-The keyup event is in most ways analogous to the keydown event.
-As the name suggests, the keyup event generally fires upon release of a key.
-One exception is for the caps lock key: the keyup event does not fire when caps lock is initially pressed and released, i.e., engaging the lock.
+The keyup event parallels the behavior of the keydown event.
+As the name suggests, the keyup event (generally) fires upon release of a key rather than when the key is engaged.
+One exception to this rule is for the caps lock key: the keyup event does not fire when caps lock is initially pressed and released, i.e., engaging the lock.
 Rather, it fires upon the subsequent press (not release) of caps lock, which releases the lock.
-Another nuance is that keyup is the only event that fires when the delete key is pressed and released.
+Another important exception invovles the delete key. keyup is the only event that fires when the delete key is pressed and released.

 keydown and keypress events differ in a variety of often nuanced, context-dependent ways.
 For the purpose of the activities in this lesson, the following general rules will typically suffice:

 - With a few exceptions (such as for the delete and caps lock keys), keydown events fire whenever a key is pressed. keypress events only fire when the key press produces a character value.
-Thus both will fire for the keystroke a but only keydown will fire when esc or → is pressed.
+Thus both will fire for the keystroke a but only keydown will fire when esc, → or shift is pressed.

 - keypress and keydown event objects both have boolean properties that report the status of modifier keys, e.g.,